SeanSteinle/cs757-p1/report.md

 ### Revisiting the Spectrogram - Audio Dichotomy

 The challenges listed above led us to develop a new model in `notebooks/improved_vae.ipynb`, inspired by a [Medium blogpost](https://yuehan-z.medium.com/how-to-train-your-ml-models-music-generation-try-it-out-d4c0ab01c9f4).
 This model is more modular but more importantly we learned how to handle audio data more adeptly.
 This is evident in our best sample from this model.
 I've linked the audio from the [ground-truth spectrogram](outputs/samples/improved_vae_gt.wav) and our [generation](outputs/samples/improved_vae_pred.wav)--can you guess which is which?

-### Performance Across Genres

-### Performance at Scale

-Finally, we wanted to see how much we could improve our model's performance simply by feeding it more data.
-This was relatively easy to do by leveraging the [Free Music Archive](github.com/mdeff/fma).
-By using their smallest dataset at 8GB, we got 8,000 songs.